ronaldgrn/ansible-rancher-deployer/README.md

 # ansible-rancher
 Ansible yaml files for configuring a single node rancher 2.0 server on Ubuntu 16.04.

-This was tested on Hetzner Cloud and Digital Ocean but should work anywhere.
+This was tested on Hetzner Cloud and DigitalOcean but should work anywhere.

 This script does the following: